 Now here come some basic knowledge of nginx

-2. If you want to create something like "www.example.com/static/" and entire URL after /static/ should be served from nginx only, you can do that.
+1. In nginx you can set as many locations as possible, what ever is best match will be picked and executed.2.
+If you want to create something like "www.example.com/static/" and entire URL after /static/ should be served from nginx only, you can do that.

 location /static/ {